How to Tour the Volcan Mountain Extension Extension Final

 Weather Station: Volcan Mountain Microclimate Monitor

 A public weather station located at the trailhead provides hyperlocal data: temperature, wind speed, UV index, and lightning risk.
-It’s updated every 10 minutes and displays on a digital screen.
+Its updated every 10 minutes and displays on a digital screen.
 Use this to decide whether to proceed or delay your hike.

 Volunteer Opportunities